KaurInTech/CMPT-419-Project/README.md

 **CMPT419-Project**

-## In this project, we had done analysis and prediciton of the product category and prices of high end brands.
+## In this project, we had done analysis and prediciton of the product category and prices of high end luxury brands like Gucci, Louis Vuitton, and Loro Piana - across Canada, the USA, and the UK

 **Libraries used:**
 * Anaconda: https://www.anaconda.com